AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/intro.md

 ## Introduction

-This implementation guide is an HL7<sup>TM</sup> FHIR<sup>&reg;</sup> specification to represent a Specialist and Other Diagnostic Reports (SODR) diagnostic report.
+This implementation guide is an HL7<sup>TM</sup> FHIR<sup>&reg;</sup> specification to represent an Other Diagnostic Reports (ODR) diagnostic report.
 A diagnostic report is a report issued by a diagnostic service provider to the requester, i.e. the results including any interpretation provided from one or more performed diagnostic investigations.

 This [implementation guide](http://hl7.org/fhir/R4/implementationguide.html#scope) is based on [FHIR, Release 4 (v{{ site.data.fhir.version }}) [HL7FHIR4]](#HL7FHIR4).